Spring

 This recipe is inspired by a dish served in our cafés.

-6. The Perfect Steak with Wild Garlic Sauce
+13. The Perfect Steak

 A juicy steak is the ultimate carnivorous treat when you are craving something meaty.

-16. Rhubarb & Cheddar Tart - A Guest Recipe by Skye McAlpine
+15. Rhubarb & Cheddar Tart - A Guest Recipe by Skye McAlpine

 It’s the Valentine’s sugar-pink of the rhubarb, blushing under a blanket of melted Cheddar, that makes this feel like romantic food for me; though it’s the flavour – rhubarb’s intense earthy sourness counterbalanced by rich buttery pastry and melting cheese – that makes me long to eat it.
 As much as you might associate rhubarb with puddings and nursery fare, don’t be fooled: this is very much a savoury business and also very much a ‘grown-up’ dish.
 I’ll be honest: the portions here are more than generous for two, but to make half a tart seems mean, and this is one of those dishes that everyone always eats more of than seems sensible, so I prefer to err on the side of plenty.
 And while it really does taste its very best warm straight from the oven, the cheese melting in your mouth, I nonetheless always look forward to leftovers.